 Can I apply if I didn’t buy my present house with FHA mortgage insurance?

 Yes.
 It doesn’t matter if you didn’t buy it with an FHA-insured mortgage.
-Your new HUD reverse mortgage will be a new FHA-insured mortgage loan.
+Your new HUD reverse mortgage will be a new FHA-insured (Mutual of Omaha Reverse does not act on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.

 Your home must be a single family dwelling or a two-to-four unit property that you own and occupy.
 Townhouses, detached homes, units in condominiums and some manufactured homes are eligible.
 Condominiums must be FHA-approved.
 It is possible for individual condominiums units to qualify under the Spot Loan program.

 The out-of-pocket cash cost to you is most often limited to a fee that covers a property appraisal (to see how much your home is worth) and a minimal credit check (to see if you are delinquent on any federally-insured loans).Most of the other costs can be “financed” with the loan.
 This means that you can use reverse mortgage funds advanced to you at closing to pay the costs due at that time, and later advances to pay any ongoing costs.
 The advances are added to your loan balance, and become part of what you owe – and pay interest on.